slavikyd/ROSautobilder/README.md

 chmod +x ROSautobuilder.sh
 chmod +x ROSautobuilder_with_Clover.sh
 ```
-Once done you can proceed for installation, but before that make sure I have Ubuntu version not earlier than 18.04 and have preinstalled GIT and curl if they aren't installed you can use following commands:
+Once done you can proceed for installation, but before that make sure you have Ubuntu version not earlier than 18.04 and have preinstalled GIT and curl.
+If they aren't installed you can use following commands:
 ```bash
 sudo apt install curl
 sudo apt install git